Capabilities-Limited/cva6-build-notes/cva6-adding-a-perhipheral.md

 The corev_apu framework builds and embeds a device tree, describing the hardware and address map to allow them to be automatically discovered by certain operating systems.
 There is a separate device tree for 32-bit and 64-bit systems: we needed to make the same change to both of them.
-Interrupt numbers are also described here: note that interrupt numbers exposed to software are one higher than their index in the `irq_sources` vector, due to a difference between zero-based and one-based indexing.
+Interrupt numbers are also described here: note that interrupt numbers exposed to software (one-based) are one higher than their index in the `irq_sources` vector (zero-based).

 ## Help with debugging